HowardLiYH/crypto-news-sentiment-analysis/README.md

 After completing these steps, your environment will be set up with all the necessary dependencies! 🙆

-## Version 1.0 Collecting Industry-wide News Sources (News Titles) ✅
+## Version 1.0 Industry-wide News Sources  ✅
 - The Scraping was conducted with Beautiful Soup from the stationary front page News Titles of 42 News Sites ✅
 - News titles: Over 1400 Total New Titles will be obtained in each iteration ✅
 - NLP Model of choice: VADER ✅

-## Version 1.5  Collecting Token-specific News Sources (News Titles)
+## Version 1.5 Token-specific News Sources
 - Given the input token name to search for Token-specific News from the 42 News Sites
 - Gather ❓ amount of data for each search
 - Calculate each token's weighted sentiment given the below formulas